AdobeDocs/experience-platform.en/help/ingestion/tutorials/create-streaming-connection-ui.md

 ## Select data

-After creating the HTTP API connection, the **Select data** step appears, providing an interface to choose what dataset to connect with.
+After creating the HTTP API connection, the **[!UICONTROL Select data]** step appears, providing an interface to choose what dataset to connect with.
 You have the option to either create a new dataset or connect to an existing dataset.

 ### Create a new dataset